rithikJha/Advanced-DeepLearning-Library/README.md

                             specification - a) type   - string
                                             b) values - "relu" , "xavier" , ""

-11)optimizer     -          Type of optimization you want to use !
+11) optimizer     -          Type of optimization you want to use !
                             specification - a) type   - string
                                             b) values - "adam" , "momentum" , "rmsprop" , ""

-12)Reg_type      -          Type of Regularization you want to use !
+12) Reg_type      -          Type of Regularization you want to use !
                             specification - a) type   - string
                                             b) values - "l2" , "l1" , ""

-11)lambd         -          hyper-parameter for Regularization effect
+11) lambd         -          hyper-parameter for Regularization effect
                             specification - a) type   - int